PierreSenellart/provsql/doc/TODO/case-studies.md

 # Documentation TODO: case-study coverage

-`doc/feature-coverage.md` lists user-guide features that are not exercised by the tutorial or any of the five existing case studies.
+`feature-coverage.md` (in this directory) lists user-guide features that are not exercised by the tutorial or any of the five existing case studies.
 This file plans how to close that gap, by extending CS1-CS5 where the existing scenario fits, and by sketching a new CS6 around upcoming ProvSQL features.

-Out of scope: `provsql.active`, `provsql.verbose_level`, `get_infos`,
+## Out of scope

-`get_extra`, `get_prob`.
-These are covered by `user/configuration.rst`,
-`dev/debugging.rst`, and the SQL API reference, and do not need case-study real estate.
+The following features are documented elsewhere and do not need case-study real estate:

+- `provsql.active`, `provsql.verbose_level`: covered by
+  `user/configuration.rst` and `dev/debugging.rst`.
+- `get_infos`, `get_extra`, `get_prob`: covered by the SQL API
+  reference.

+## Plan

-## CS1: Intelligence Agency
+### CS1: Intelligence Agency

 - Add the `'independent'` and `'weightmc'` probability methods to the benchmark in Step 13.
 The step already compares possible-worlds,